Yoga Exercises For Your Hands, Wrists & Fingers

 Rotating Your Wrists

-Raise your arms parallel to the group, loosely make a fist with the thumb wrapped into the fingers.
+Raise your arms parallel to the ground.
+Then, loosely make a fist with the thumb wrapped into the fingers.
 Rotate your wrist joints and move your hands in circular planes.

-Rotate your hands both clockwise and anticlockwise for about 30 seconds.
-It may be best to rotate both the hands together simultaneously, for added comfort.
+Rotate your hands both clockwise and counterclockwise for 30 seconds.
+Additionally, rotate both hands together, simultaneously.

-Yoga can be a great practice to help relieve pain and discomfort in joints and muscles, so don't neglect the hands, fingers and wrist areas.
-As always we would love to here some of your favorite yoga exercises that you do as well, whether at work, the gym or at home.
+As always, we would love to here some of your favorite yoga exercises as well, whether at work, the gym or at home.

 Have a great day and be sure to like us, and share our posts on social media!